amroscript/arduino-hp-controller/README.md

 **Components Required**

-- Arduino Board (Mega 2560): Central processing unit for the controller, managing sensor data readings and actuator responses.
+– Arduino Board (Mega 2560): Central processing unit for the controller, managing sensor data readings and actuator responses.

-- Adafruit MAX31865 RTD Sensor: Sensor for reading temperatures, essential for monitoring the heat pump performance.
+– Adafruit MAX31865 RTD Sensor: Sensor for reading temperatures, essential for monitoring the heat pump performance.

-- RTC DS3231 Real-Time Clock Module: Provides accurate timekeeping for data logging and scheduling tasks.
+– RTC DS3231 Real-Time Clock Module: Provides accurate timekeeping for data logging and scheduling tasks.

-- DFRobot GP8403 DAC Module: Used for controlling analog variables within the system, such as outputting voltage levels.
+– DFRobot GP8403 DAC Module: Used for controlling analog variables within the system, such as outputting voltage levels.

-- Digital Relay Module (optional): For controlling higher power components such as heaters or pumps, based on the Arduino's output signals.
+– Digital Relay Module (optional): For controlling higher power components such as heaters or pumps, based on the Arduino's output signals.

-- Wiring and Connectors: Ensure proper connection between the Arduino, sensors, actuators, and other peripherals.
+– Wiring and Connectors: Ensure proper connection between the Arduino, sensors, actuators, and other peripherals.

-- Power Supply: Adequate power source for the Arduino and all connected hardware components.
+– Power Supply: Adequate power source for the Arduino and all connected hardware components.

-Note there are initilization checks within the read-temp.ino script to verify wiring and integration before testing.
+_Note the initilization checks within the _read-temp.ino_ script to verify wiring and integration before testing._

 **Wiring Overview**

-- MAX31865 RTD Sensor:
+MAX31865 RTD Sensor:

     VCC to Mega 5V.

     GND to Mega GND.

     SDI (MOSI) to Mega pin 51.

     SDO (MISO) to Mega pin 50.

     CLK to Mega pin 52.

     CS to a selectable digital pin, e.g., pin 10.

     RTD wires connected to the RTD screw terminals.

-- DFRobot_GP8XXX DAC:
+ DFRobot_GP8XXX DAC:

     VCC to Mega 5V.